 - Onboard Recorder: Audio and MIDI song recordings are also available if you wish to edit your playing after recording.
 These recordings can be saved onto a USB drive for portability.

-- User Setting Registration: For a keyboard of considerable capability, featuring numerous parameters that users can customize, the available method to save your personalized configurations for rapid retrieval becomes indispensable.
-Therefore, the PX-S7000 comes with 96 user registration slots to capture and quickly recall your settings.
+- User Setting Registration: The available method to save your personalized configurations for rapid retrieval becomes indispensable for a keyboard of considerable capability featuring numerous parameters that users can customize.
+Therefore, the PX-S7000 has 96 user registration slots to capture and quickly recall your settings.

-- Battery Operated: If you do not have access to an electrical outlet, don’t worry, because all you need are eight “AA” batteries to power up the instrument.
+- Battery Operated: If you do not have access to an electrical outlet, don’t worry; all you need are eight “AA” batteries to power up the instrument.

 Casio Privia PX-S7000 Pros & Cons

 |Casio Multi-dimensional Morphing AIR sound with 3 top concert grand piano voices